What stat reports does the individual entrepreneur submit? How small businesses report to Rosstat

 • revenue;

-• business expenses;
+• business maintenance costs;

 • investments;